top of page

 The nervous system responds to rhythm.

-When we begin with a simple gesture—like lighting a candle, placing a hand over the heart, or silently sitting in a circle—we help our bodies arrive.
+When we begin with a simple gesture—like lighting a candle or using an ancestral smoke cleanse from my European roots—we help our bodies arrive.

 Ceremony creates gentle structure, a container.